Mawga/ucsb-cs56-gauchogains-mongo-sw/README.md

 ```

 # Done
-Implemented code from firebasegains repo to interact correctly with MongoDB
+* Implemented code from firebasegains repo to interact correctly with MongoDB.
-Wrote to MongoDB on sign up and read on log in
+* Wrote to MongoDB on sign up and read on log in.
-Hashed passwords via PBKDF2 SHA1
+* Hashed passwords via PBKDF2 SHA1.

 # References